 - must register their business with Council.

-All food businesses in the Eurobodalla Shire must register their business with Council in order to maintain their responsibility to sell safe and suitable food, and effectively demonstrate management of food safety risks.
+All food businesses in the Eurobodalla Shire must register their business with Council to maintain their responsibility to sell safe and suitable food, and effectively demonstrate management of food safety risks.

-To notify us of your business or to change your details, please complete this Notification of Food Business form and return it to us:
+To notify us of your business or to change your details, please complete the online Notification of Food Business Form and return it to us:

-You may also be required to obtain other permits/licences for your temporary event.
-Please refer to our Planning your event page for more information:
+You may also need to obtain other permits/licences for your temporary event.
+Please refer to our Planning your event page for more information.

 Mobile vending in Eurobodalla Shire requires approval from Council under Section 68 of the Local Government Act 1993, as well as compliance with the:

-- NSW Food Authority Mobile Food Vending Guidelines (531KB).
+- NSW Food Authority: Guidelines for Mobile Food Vending Vehicles.

 The NSW Food Authority has a range of fact sheets available on topics such as cleaning and sanitising, labelling, temperature control, using eggs safely and pest control: